The Birth

 Phase 4: RLHF

 Reinforcement Learning from Human Feedback is often the secret sauce that separates impressive demos from truly useful AI assistants.
+Dario Amodei and his team at Anthropic have been among the pioneers of alignment techniques built on this foundation.

 How RLHF Works